Timeline of the September 11 attacks

+United Airlines Flight 175 crashes into the South Tower of the World Trade Center in New York City during the September 11 attacks.

-The following timeline is a chronological list of all the major events leading up to, during, and immediately following the September 11 attacks against the United States in 2001, through the first anniversary of the attacks in 2002.
+The following timeline is a chronological list of all the major events leading up to, during, and following the September 11 attacks against the United States in 2001, through the first anniversary of the attacks in 2002.